 The bones, cartilage, ligaments and muscles of your musculoskeletal system give your body shape and support, and enable voluntary movement.
 In addition to protecting internal organs, your bones serve as attachment points for your muscles and tendons, produce blood cells, and act as calcium and phosphorus storage banks.

 The nervous system includes your brain, spinal cord, nerves and sense organs, such as your eyes and ears.
 This system receives, transmits and integrates information from inside and outside the body.
-Your brain and spinal cord specifically form the central nervous system, while the peripheral division of the nervous system includes sensory organs and all the nerves that connect your spinal cord to the rest of your body.
+Your brain and spinal cord form the central nervous system, while the peripheral division of the nervous system includes sensory organs and all the nerves that connect your spinal cord to the rest of your body.

 Your mouth, esophagus, stomach and bowels make up the digestive system.
-These structures and organs enable you to take in and digest food and absorb nutrients into the bloodstream for use by the body.
+These structures and organs enable you to take in and digest food, and absorb nutrients into the bloodstream for use by the body.
 Your salivary glands, liver, gallbladder and pancreas facilitate these processes by releasing digestive juices into your digestive system.

 The urogenital system includes the reproductive organs and urinary system.
 The testes, ovaries and their associated structures enable reproduction.
 In the urinary division, your kidneys, bladder and their associated ducts enable removal of excess water, metabolic waste and unneeded substances from your body.

 The endocrine system consists of a network of glands that release hormones to regulate various body functions.
 The system controls growth, metabolism and sexual development and function.
 Components of this system include the endocrine pancreas, testes and ovaries, and the pituitary, adrenal, thyroid, parathyroid and pineal glands.